micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/system_modes/index.md

 2. _System Hierarchy and Modes_: Modeling approach for specifying a ROS system in terms of its system hierarchy and _system modes_, i.e. different (sub-)system configurations.
 3. _Mode Manager_: A module to manage and change the system runtime configuration.
 4. _Mode Inference_: A module for deriving the entire system state and mode from observable system information, i.e. states, modes, and parameters of its components.
-5. _Diagnostics_: Diagnosis module for deriving relevant information from the operating systems, the hardware and the functional components.
+5. _Error Handling_: Lightweight concept for specifying an error handling and recovery mechanism.

 ## Requirements